ConlabAI/chatwoot-cloudflare-sync/README.md

 # Chatwoot-Cloudflare User Sync

-This application synchronizes users between Chatwoot and Cloudflare Access, running on Cloudflare Workers using Python.
+This application synchronizes users between Chatwoot and Cloudflare Access, running in a Docker container.
 It performs the following tasks:

 1. Fetches users from Chatwoot
 2. Updates a Cloudflare Access group with active Chatwoot users